 - Attorneys should not accept more clients than they can efficiently and professionally assist.
-Law firms that mass-produce bankruptcies are treating their clients like cattle – herding them into a holding pen for slaughter, with little regard about the legal consequences to those clients (losing their home, tax refunds, or inheritance, to name a few problems).
+Many law firms that mass-produce bankruptcies treat their clients like cattle – herding them into a holding pen for slaughter, with little regard about the legal consequences to those clients (losing their home, tax refunds, or inheritance, to name a few problems).

 The United States Trustee, the trustees, and their attorneys

 What is the United States Trustee Program: Office of the US Trustee The United States Trustee Program is a component of the Justice Department that works to ensure the integrity of the bankruptcy system across the nation.

 - Appointing and supervising the private trustees who collect and disburse funds to creditors in bankruptcy cases under Chapters 7, 12, and 13;

 - Assuring compliance with the Bankruptcy Code with respect to information disseminated in cases through reports, schedules, disclosure statements, reorganization plans, and other filings.

 - Reviewing fee applications of professionals, like attorneys and accountants, who serve in Chapter 11 business reorganization cases; and

 - Monitoring bankruptcy cases for fraud and abuse, and referring criminal matters to U.S. Attorneys for prosecution in accordance with the USTP Mission Statement.